 In addition to his work in prisons, Jeffrey has organized visual arts and audio projects in the outside community with the homeless and formerly homeless and with children.
 In 2011, he co-curated the landmark exhibition Transeuphoria in New York City, focusing on the work of transgender artists.
 His musical projects have led him all over the world, earning “Single of the Week” in the NME (New Musical Express Magazine) and The London Times, as well as a coveted “Peel Session” on the BBC.
 His latest group is named Famous Problems.

-Kat Hannah oversees all operations for the REGIONS program in Hartford.
-She joined Community Partners in Action in 2022.
+Melinda Clark oversees all operations for the REGIONS program in Hartford.
+She joined Community Partners in Action in 2023.

-Mike LaBianca oversees the management and direction of the Waterbury AIC and Transitional House.
-He has been with CPA since 2003.
+Sarah Drayton oversees the management and direction of the Waterbury AIC and Transitional House since 2023.

 Sonia Rodriguez oversees the operation and management of the 24 bed Work Release Program for men transitioning to the community from prison.
 She became Program Manager in 2019 and has been with CPA since 1999.